 I was responsible for designing the inside of the Toyota headquarters and the campus with promotional material when new models were introduced.
 This schematic shows the promotional signage for the Rav4.
 It was through Callahan Creek’s exceptional knowledge and expertise in printing that Toyota hired us to solve their printing problems, resulting in improving quality, streamlining, and saving them millions in the printing process.
 We soon had a Callahan Creek office dedicated to print management in the Toyota headquarters, and soon after that, we had a creative department there, too.
 Designing the office atrium area and grounds was like a battle of sorts, with the all-nighters sometimes going into the next day and weekends trying to meet the crazy deadlines for each new model introduction.
 Despite the stress and lack of sleep, we still had fun.
 The challenge was always exciting, and there was a sense of accomplishment once the project was completed.
 Until the next battle! ↓

 This was the first model introduction design that Callahan Creek would create for Toyota, and I knew we had to take it through the roof and beyond to prove we were suited for the job.
-After a few initial banner designs and concepts, my creativity went into overdrive, and a revelation came to me: rather than one-dimensional banners hanging from the ceiling, let's hang 3 dimensional 4ft x 4ft cubes from the four-story ceiling with the Rav4 messaging so they can be viewed from all sides.
-Other signage would also be placed strategically throughout the Toyota campus.
+After a few initial banner designs and concepts, I had an epiphany: rather than one-dimensional banners hanging from the ceiling, let's hang three-dimensional 4ft x 4ft cubes from the four-story ceiling with the Rav4 messaging on all sides so they could be viewed from multiple sides.
+Other complementary signage would also be placed strategically throughout the Toyota campus.
 Toyota was ecstatic, and after hearing that, so was I! ↓

 Another view of the atrium area with the Rav4 floor display in the foreground, a cube balancing on a smaller cube, ↓